Advanced Gynecologic Care for Gilbert, Tempe & Mesa, AZ

 Painful Periods & Cramping

 Do you suffer from moderate to severe PMS symptoms, including migraines, fatigue, mood swings or other side effects (both physical and emotional)?
 At East Valley Women’s Medical Group, providers are experienced in evaluating, diagnosing and treating these PMS symptoms – and others.
-To have someone from our offices get in touch with you, use this brief online assessment tool.
-Many PMS symptoms can be managed.
-Take the assessment to get started.

 While cervical cancer is a life-threatening condition, the Pap test has reduced cervical cancer deaths by more than 50 percent over the last three decades.
 (The Pap test should be a part of your Well-Woman exam.)
 Part of the reason why the Pap test is so effective in detecting and treating cervical cancer is that this type of cancer develops very slowly, allowing your healthcare provider enough time to administer treatment before the cancerous cells rapidly divide and spread.